 a bit of background to where this all began

-Jonathan Lee is a nationally shortlisted author who was born Yorkshire where he still lives today with his wife, children and dog, Alfie.
+Jonathan Lee is a nationally shortlisted author who was born Yorkshire where he still lives today with his two children.

 His debut novel, The Radio was shortlisted for The Novel Prize 2012.
 He has spoken in schools, colleges, prisons and universities about creative writing and storytelling and appeared at various literary festivals including Sheffield’s Off the Shelf and Doncaster’s Turn the Page festival.